Soft Synergies: Model Order Reduction of Hybrid Soft-Rigid Robots via Optimal Strain Parameterization: Reduction of Soft Manipulators

 \subsubsection{Six-Actuator Multisection Manipulator}

 We test our ROM in dynamics for the scenario presented in Section \ref{sec::6Act}.
 A random discrete signal of 1 Hz is applied to each actuator for 10 seconds.
 Then, the tip position of the ROM solution is compared to that of the original HOM.
-The range of actuation is 150\% larger than that used for the HOM.
+The range of actuation is 50\% larger than that used for the HOM.
 The error between both tip positions can be seen in Fig. \ref{fig::DOF_VS_ErrTime} when using various numbers of DOFs.
 It can be seen that, as expected, the error monotonically decreases as the degrees of freedom increase.
 At 18 DOFs, the error drops to almost zero, showing the applicability of the ROM to actuation ranges beyond the original.

-As seen from the relative energy content of each mode in Fig. \ref{fig::6Cables_Mode}, the cumulative sum does not represent how the system will perform.
-For instance, the cumulative relative energy content of the first 10 modes is $\varepsilon(10) = 99.634\%$.
-While this might seem significant, a substantial error is exhibited at that number of degrees of freedom, as seen in Fig. \ref{fig::DOF_VS_ErrTime}.
-This indicates that the position error metric is a more appropriate method of truncation than the relative energy content.
-This is due to the existence of specific higher modes that allow small, yet important deformations essential for the full description of the dynamics.
+As previously discussed, some strains are usually of different orders of magnitude than others.
+This issue of scale and mode representation reflects the results of our analysis of the relative energy content across different modes, as illustrated in Fig. \ref{fig::6Cables_Mode}.
+The cumulative relative energy content, such as \(\varepsilon(10) = 99.634\%\), might suggest comprehensive model behavior coverage.
+However, as demonstrated by the substantial positional error observed at this level of truncation in Fig. \ref{fig::DOF_VS_ErrTime}, relying solely on cumulative energy content can be misleading.
+The existence of specific higher modes, although contributing slightly to the total energy, is critical for capturing small yet crucial deformations essential for accurately describing the dynamics of the system.

+More system-specific metrics, such as the position error metric, are necessary for a more accurate and functional truncation method in the modeling process.
+This ensures that all relevant dynamical features are preserved, especially those that are critical yet not immediately apparent from standard energy content analyses.